BrunoASMauricio/ProjectBase/README.md

 ### Versioning
 - [X] In status, warn if there are dirty repos that will not be commited (have the no commit flag set)
 - [X] Add information on sync status in getting repo status
+- [ ] Toggle between project wide and specific repository operations
+- [ ] Allow two types of commits
+  - [ ] "fixed" commits (other word isencouraged) are normal commits
+  - [ ] "save" commits are temporary, and will be squashed into the next "fixed" commit
 - [ ] Find a way to identify repositories without using URLs (different URLs can point to the same repo) Use the X commit of the default branch?
+- [ ] Overhaul handling of repositories by name/url/path.
+Use unique internal ID that can link to those three attributes
 - [ ] Allow the review of code when add/commiting ?
       On push, allow per repo fix on conflict
 - [X] Warn exactly which repos are being comitted